openmod/openmod-docs/content/development-guide/scheduling.md

 Inspect the following line:
 `await UniTask.DelayFrame(1, PlayerLoopTiming.Update)`

 The first parameter, the 1, defines how many frames to wait.
-So this example will always wait one frame, and hence runs on every frame update.
+So this example will always wait for one frame and hence runs on every frame update.
 The second parameter, PlayerLoopTiming.Update, sets which type of update it should wait for.
 In this example, it is a normal frame update.
 You can use other update types such as FixedUpdate too.

 The following update types are available: